Be careful driving over the next couple days as Hurricane Lorenzo is set to bring high winds and heavy rain across the country.

 - Grip the steering wheel with both hands to maximize vehicle

-putting down your cell phone, coffee, makeup or anything else that takes your
+control.
+This means putting down your cell phone, coffee, makeup or anything else that takes your hands off the wheel and eyes away from the road.

 - Keep your windshield wipers in tip-top shape.
-Winter cold can cause damage to your windshield wipers,
+Winter cold can cause damage to your windshield wipers, so get them checked before rainy seasons arrive.

-quickly fog up, so use the front and rear heaters to help maximize visibility.
+- Defog your windows.
+During the cold and rainy season your windshield can quickly fog up, so use the front and rear heaters to help maximize visibility.

 For all other information about insurance,